ayandamfecane2003-max/workplace-companion/README.md

-# Workplace Companion
+.AI Workplace Productivity Assistant

+Project Overview

-Build a modern, responsive AI Workplace Productivity Assistant — a frontend-only SaaS web application for professionals.
-No backend, database, authentication, API integrations, or data storage.
-All AI outputs should be simulated/mock interactions on the frontend.
+AI Workplace Productivity Assistant is a modern, responsive, frontend-only SaaS web application designed to help professionals improve workplace productivity with AI-powered tools.

-Design

-Clean, modern, professional SaaS dashboard

-Primary colours: burgundy red and black, with white/light neutral backgrounds for readability

-Responsive on desktop, tablet, and mobile

-Left sidebar navigation with icons

-Modern cards, buttons, forms, tabs, and editable text areas

-Professional typography and subtle hover/focus states
+The application provides a simple dashboard where users can generate professional emails, organise tasks into daily or weekly plans, and research or summarise information.

+This project is intentionally designed without a backend, database, authentication, or persistent data storage.
+AI functionality is represented through frontend/mock responses for demonstration purposes.

-Main Features
+Features Implemented

 1. Smart Email Generator

-Input: recipient/context, subject, key points

-Tone selector: Formal, Friendly, Persuasive

-Generate a professional email
+Generate professional workplace emails.

-Display output in an editable text area

-Actions: Copy, Edit, Clear
+Supports multiple writing tones:

+Formal

+Friendly

+Persuasive

+Accepts context, subject, and key points.

+AI-generated output is editable.

+Copy and clear actions are provided.

 2. AI Task Planner

+Create daily or weekly work schedules.

-Input tasks, deadlines, priorities, and available working hours
+Add tasks, deadlines, priorities, and available working hours.

-Options: Daily Plan / Weekly Plan

-Generate a structured schedule

-Prioritise tasks using High, Medium, and Low priority
+Prioritise tasks as:

-Display the plan in editable cards or a timeline

-Actions: Edit, Copy, Clear
+High

+Medium

+Low

+Displays generated schedules in an organised, editable format.

+Includes copy, edit, and clear functionality.

 3. AI Research Assistant

-Input a research topic, pasted article/text, or URL

-Generate:
+Research a topic using a simple prompt.

+Paste article or text content for summarisation.

+Enter a URL for the research workflow.

+Provides:

 Summary